 Our new Range of ICU Cameras

-Some key features are the cristal clear 5 Megapixel images and HD video, also the ability to remotely record and send messages to be played on-site on activations, for example, your operating hours at a display home when a person approaches the door outside the normal operating hours.
+Some key features are the cristal clear 5 Megapixel images and HD video, also the ability to remotely record and send messages to be played on-site on activations or during scheduled times.

 There are many more features that will be included in this model and we look forward to sharing them with you all soon.

 And how will it change the way we see things!